BenCaiello/PalmettoBUG/docs/source/MakingPixelClassifier.rst

    classifiers should create much more classes than a supervised classifier – any excess / redundant groups can be annotated and merged together later.
-Overall, unsupervised classifiers use the same FlowSOM à merging process that is typically utilized to find cell types in the Analysis tab of the program.
+Overall, unsupervised classifiers use the same FlowSOM merging process that is typically utilized to find cell types in the Analysis tab of the program.

-..

    4).
 Some of the hyper-parameters for training are different between the types of classifiers.
 More detail on these in the next section.